adzest/java-rozetka/README.md

 6) Add product to the basket

 ### Test plan:
-- Create end2end test suite
+- Create regression end2end test

 ### How to run test suite:
 1) macOS_Chrome: